aesara-devs/aesara/doc/extending/tips.rst

 Aesara provides some generic Op classes which allow you to generate a lot of Ops at a lesser effort.
-For instance, Elemwise can be used to make :term:`elementwise` operations easily whereas DimShuffle can be used to make transpose-like transformations.
+For instance, Elemwise can be used to make :term:`elemwise` operations easily whereas DimShuffle can be used to make transpose-like transformations.
 These higher order Ops are mostly Tensor-related, as this is Aesara's specialty.